Nitin Gadkari inspects construction of Zojila Tunnel, sets new 2023 deadline

 Union Minister for Road Transport and Highways Nitin Gadkari, on Tuesday, September 28, visited the under-construction Zojila Tunnel, an important strategic route that will connect Srinagar to Leh.
 The tunnel is set to be Asia’s Longest Bi-directional and is being constructed at an altitude of 11,578 feet by Hyderabad-based Megha Engineering and Infrastructure Ltd (MEIL).

-Currently, the journey from Srinagar to Leh takes around 3.5 hours, and this route is open for only five months, as extreme snowfall cuts it off during winters.
+Currently, the journey from Srinagar to Leh is through the Zojila pass, and this route is open for only five months, as extreme snowfall cuts it off during winters.
 This also acts as an impediment to the armed forces in Kashmir, who have to take alternative routes that are close to the Indo-Pakistan and the Indo-China borders, which are long-winding and time-consuming.
 Zojila tunnel will serve as an alternative, reducing the distance between the two Union Territories from 40 km to 13 km and travel time by 1.5 hours.
+The time to cross Zojila pass will also be cut from 3.5 hours to 15 minutes.

 Visiting the East and West entrances of the tunnel on Tuesday, Minister Nitin Gadkari hailed the progress and indicated that the project may be completed before the December 2026 deadline.
 “I have given them a new deadline — December 2023.
 I told them that it should be completed before the 2024 elections.
 Sab kaam 2024 se pehle khatam ho jana chahiye warna humara band bajega (All the work should be completed before 2024 elections, otherwise we will be in trouble),” Gadkari said, addressing the media outside the West end of the tunnel.
 As of now, from the west end, around 140 metres of the tunnel has been burrowed, while on the east end, 400 metres has been excavated.